 Location: Naperville, IL

 Organized by the local Lions Club, this flat course is great for those looking to nab a PR.
-Now in it’s 17th year, 7,500 runners are expected to hit the course this Thanksgiving.
-And because you deserve a delicious breakfast after a solid run, there’s a veritable pancake feast served afterwards — free of charge.
+Now in it’s 19th year, 7,500 runners are expected to hit the course this Thanksgiving.
+And because you deserve a delicious breakfast after a solid run, there’s a pancake feast served afterwards — free of charge.

 Location: Washington, DC

-Raise money and awareness for DC’s homeless population by registering for the fourteenth Trot for Hunger, where race proceeds help thousands of families in the DC area.
-Things kick off first for the kids’ Fun Run, then the 5K, all starting from Freedom Plaza.
+Raise money and awareness for DC’s homeless population by registering for the 15th annual Trot for Hunger, where race proceeds help thousands of families in the DC area.
+Things kick off first for the kids’ one-mile Fun Run, then the 5K, all starting from Freedom Plaza.
 You have the option to run with a chip or without, so use the day to PR or just shake out your legs on a good powerwalk.

 Location: Pensacola Beach, FL

-With a gorgeous, coastal course, the Trot for Thought is easily the most relaxing 5K — you run right between the serene shorelines of the Santa Rosa Sound and the Gulf of Mexico.
-Proceeds from the race benefit brain cancer research performed by the Preston Robert Tisch Tumor Center at Duke University.
+With a gorgeous, coastal course, the Trot for Thought is easily the most relaxing and scenic 5K — you run right between the serene shorelines of the Santa Rosa Sound and the Gulf of Mexico.
+Proceeds from the race benefit brain cancer research by the Preston Robert Tisch Tumor Center at Duke University.
 Oh, and this race is dog-friendly — just make sure your pooch is up for 3.1 miles beforehand!

 Location: Oklahoma City, OK